Enterprise-CMCS/managed-care-review/README.md

 ## Requirements

 Node - we enforce using a specific version of node, specified in the file `.nvmrc`.
 This version matches the Lambda runtime.
-We recommend managing node versions using [NVM](https://github.com/nvm-sh/nvm#installing-and-updating).
+We strongly recommend managing node versions with [NVM](https://github.com/nvm-sh/nvm#installing-and-updating).

 Serverless - Get help installing it here: [Serverless Getting Started page](https://www.serverless.com/framework/docs/providers/aws/guide/installation/).
 Learn more about serverless from the [Serverless Stack tutorial](https://serverless-stack.com/).